testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 [Table of contents](README.md)

-The security statement of an IoT system or product should be verified.
+The security statement of an IoT system or product should be verified by Toolsaf.
+A verified security statement can be trusted to represent the IoT security posture.
-The verification can take advantage of various tools and it can be automated.
+The verification takes advantage of various tools and it can be automated.
 Verifiability comes from machine-readability and mapping of tool output into security statement features.
 Verifiability sets aside security statements from informal descriptions, which are bound to be incomplete and out-of-date.